-- Project Gutenberg: This online library of 60,000+ e-books are all in the public domain, so they’re free to distribute and download.
+- Project Gutenberg: This online library of 60,000+ ebooks is all in the public domain, so they’re free to distribute and download.
 Most of these are classics and old books that are difficult to find in hard copy.

-If you’d like to read more, but just don’t have the time, audiobooks are a great option.
-They allow you to listen to books while you’re driving, doing the yard work, cleaning the house, or any other fun adult chore.
-The narrators also add their personal flair, which, when done right, can add a lot to the story.
+Audiobooks are a great option if you’d like to read more but don’t have the time.
+They allow you to listen to books while driving, doing yard work, cleaning the house, or any other fun adult chore.
+The narrators also add their flair, which, when done right, can add a lot to the story.

-- Audible: The largest seller and producer of audiobooks, this Amazon company is also integrated into the Kindle environment.
-This means it’s incredibly easy to download titles to your e-reader, or you can use the Audible app (iOS, Android).
+- Audible: The largest seller and producer of audiobooks, this Amazon company is also integrated into the Kindle environment, meaning it’s incredibly easy to download titles to your e-reader, or you can use the Audible app (iOS, Android).

 - Audiobooks.com: This popular audiobook hub has thousands of books and podcasts available for download.
 You subscribe for a monthly fee, and then you can check out two books every month.
 There are also special offers if you want to purchase more.

-- Overdrive: You can check out thousands of audiobooks for free from your local library or school with this app.
-It also includes two other apps that have the same e-book collection.
+- Overdrive: With this app, you can check out thousands of audiobooks for free from your local library or school.
+It also includes two other apps that have the same ebook collection.
 The Libby app has a more modern design, while the Sora app is specifically for schools and children.

 If you want to discover new books and authors, you only get so much from the title, cover, and brief description.
 Fortunately, there are many online communities that rate, review, and discuss all forms of literature.